 Slick and stylish in red and gold – this sums up the game design here.
 The table features a wide, almost burgundy colour, while the tiger and the dragon are drawn up on the baize and gilded in traditional-Chinese style.

-We really do like these collaborations with smaller design studios that Microgaming are working on.
-The Jurassic World Raptor Riches slot is another example.
+We really do like these collaborations with smaller design studios and Games Global, we’re a getting a big choice of fantastic games with great graphics..
+The Jurassic World Raptor Riches slot from Fortune Factory is another example of a studio collaberation with Games Global.

 Customisable score card information is available to the left of the game play area and here you can choose to see bet history and win amounts of both players.
 Your choice of chips can be found underneath the table, too.